WelbornGroup/ELECTRIC/README.md

 ### Compiling Electric Field Analysis Driver

-Once you have downloaded and compiled MD, you will need to download and compiile the code to do electric field analysis (the code in this repository).
+Once you have downloaded and compiled MDI, you will need to download and compile the code to do electric field analysis.
 Before cloning the repository, make sure you are no longer in the Tinker repo you just built.
 If you followed along with the previous steps:

     cd ../../../../